Zeioth/heirline-components.nvim/README.md

 | numbercolumn | A function to build a set of components for a numbercolumn section in statuscolumn. |
 | signcolumn | A function to build a set of components for a signcolumn section in statuscolumn. |

-## Example config
-You can find the example config we use for NormalNvim [here](https://github.com/NormalNvim/NormalNvim/blob/75cb58366cc7b143ee0a0ed15499feff44c4555a/lua/plugins/2-ui.lua#L276).

 ## (Optional) Available options
 Be aware this opts are for `heirline-components`, not for `heirline`.